BishoyAbdelmalik/Clippy-Server/README.md

 # Clippy

-The server (desktop application) for clippy the clipboard and remote control application
+The server (desktop application) for clippy the clipboard and remote control application.

 ## Setup ##